-Statistically, any one of your company’s drivers may even be part of the 77 percent who have been in at least one behind the wheel crash.
-Did you know though that, according to the National Highway Traffic Safety Administration (NHTSA), 40 percent of car crashes in the United States happen in intersections?
+Statistically, any one of your company’s drivers may even be part of the 77% who have been in at least one behind-the-wheel crash.
+Did you know though that, according to the National Highway Traffic Safety Administration (NHTSA), 40% of crashes in the United States happen in intersections?

 If we had to guess, your drivers have been routed through an intersection – most likely having even encountered one today.
 They’re unavoidable, making up many of the roadway features that the over 100 million everyday drivers encounter.

 From 1997 through 2004, NHTSA analysis reported almost 64,000 fatalities from over 57,000 intersection crashes — breaking down to roughly 7,000 fatalities each year.
-The most common mistakes were failure to obey traffic signals (62 percent) and properly yielding to other traffic (87 percent).
+The most common mistakes were failure to obey traffic signals (62%) and properly yielding to other traffic (87%).

-With that being said, we know from years of data collected that, more often than not, human error caused by drivers is what make intersections so dangerous.
+With that being said, we know from years of data collected that, more often than not, human error caused by drivers is what makes intersections so dangerous.

-Ninety-six percent of intersection crashes were due to driver error, with more than half of those crashes attributed to recognition error.
+96% of intersection crashes were due to driver error, with more than half of those crashes attributed to recognition error.
 What does that mean?
-Typically, failure to pay attention, internal and external distractions as well as failure to properly look before proceeding.
+Typically, this encompasses a failure to pay attention, internal and external distractions as well as failure to properly look before proceeding.

-Twenty-nine percent of intersection-related crashes were due to decision error, which includes people turning without signaling, changing lanes erratically, turning right through wedge or force oneself through too small a gap or causing oncoming traffic to brake.
+29% of intersection-related crashes were due to decision error, which includes people turning without signaling, changing lanes erratically, turning right through a wedge, forcing oneself through too small of a gap or causing oncoming traffic to brake.
 Your drivers have probably seen it – a driver inching their way into an intersection, waiting to turn left and only turning after the light is red.
 Some drivers try to run yellow lights only to find that other drivers have also run the light, causing a collision.
 Some drivers are moving too quickly to react.
 All qualify as decision errors.

 Intersection crashes aren’t to be taken lightly and can prove incredibly severe.
 That’s why it’s time to discover how you can help your drivers avoid being part of an oftentimes preventable statistic.